aws-samples/achieving-operational-excellence-using-automated-playbook-and-runbook/README.md

 ## Introduction

+This lab was derived directly from one of Operataional Excellence Labs named [Automating operations with Playbooks and Runbooks](https://wellarchitectedlabs.com/operational-excellence/200_labs/) in AWS Well-Architected Lab.

 Manually running your [runbooks](https://wa.aws.amazon.com/wat.concept.runbook.en.html) and [playbooks](https://wa.aws.amazon.com/wat.concept.playbook.en.html) for operational activities has a number of drawbacks:

 * Activities are prone to errors & difficult to trace.